-At Foley Freeman, PLLC, our Boise attorney for wills provides solutions-focused guidance and support to clients.
-As an honest, loyal, and community-focused law firm, we provide a full range of estate planning services.
+At Foley Freeman, PLLC, our Boise will attorney provides solutions-focused guidance and support to clients.
+As an honest, loyal, and community-focused Idaho law firm, we provide a full range of estate planning services.
 Our firm drafts, reviews, and revises wills.
 If you have any questions about wills, we can help.
-Contact us today for a fully confidential, no obligation initial consultation with a top Boise estate planning lawyer.
+Contact us today for a fully confidential, no obligation initial consultation with a top Boise estate planning attorney.

 Know the Requirements for a Will in Idaho